Passkeys - Design Your Solution

 On this page

 The What are Passkeys? article introduces passkeys and describes their main behaviors.
-To integrate passkeys successfully you need to understand what is supported, then take control over the technical behaviors.
-This enables you to activate passkeys while your entire user base continues to reliably sign into your apps.
+To integrate passkeys successfully you need to understand technical limitations and then ensure that you can work around them.
+You can then activate passkeys logins while your entire user base continues to reliably sign into your apps.

 Supported Operating Systems

 The operating system is the first factor that determines whether users can run passkey logins.
-Most modern operating systems introduced OS-level passkey APIs around the end of 2022 and most user devices have been updated with passkeys support.
-For example, Android device support was introduced in October 2022 and could then work on older devices.
+Most modern operating systems introduced OS-level passkey APIs around the end of 2022 and most user devices now have passkeys support.
+For example, Android added passkeys support in October 2022 and security patches enabled older devices to use passkeys.

 Operating SystemPlatform Passkeys APIs?VersionDate